Vaxzevria COVID-19 Vaccine AstraZeneca Description

 On March 18, 2021, the EMA’s safety committee, PRAC, concluded its preliminary review of a signal of blood clots in people vaccinated with COVID-19 Vaccine AstraZeneca at its extraordinary meeting.
 The Committee confirmed that: the benefits of the vaccine in combating the still widespread threat of COVID-19 (which itself results in clotting problems and could be fatal) continue to outweigh the risk of side effects; the vaccine is not associated with an increase in the overall risk of blood clots (thromboembolic events) in those who receive it; there is no evidence of a problem related to specific batches of the vaccine or particular manufacturing sites; however, the vaccine may be associated with very rare cases of blood clots associated with thrombocytopenia, i.e., low levels of blood platelets (elements in the blood that help it to clot) with or without bleeding, including rare cases of clots in the vessels draining blood from the brain.

 On March 24, 2021, AstraZeneca AB, in agreement with the European Medicines Agency, confirmed the 'COVID-19 Vaccine AstraZeneca: benefits outweigh the risks despite possible link to very rare blood clots with low blood platelets.
-In some cases, a combination of thrombosis and thrombocytopenia, accompanied by bleeding, has been observed very rarely following vaccination with COVID-19 Vaccine AstraZeneca.
+Furthermore, in some cases, a combination of thrombosis and thrombocytopenia, accompanied by bleeding, has rarely been observed following vaccination with COVID-19 Vaccine AstraZeneca.
 And healthcare professionals should be alert to the signs and symptoms of thromboembolism and or thrombocytopenia, stated the EMA.

 Vaxzevria COVID-19 Vaccine AstraZeneca Ingredients